lpouresmaeil/Data-Manipulation-in-Python/README.md

 # Data_Manipulation_in_Python
-Some Python codes for Data Manipulation: In this exercise, Pandas and Numpy libraries are used. following are the steps:
+Some Python codes for Data Manipulation and Data structure:

+In the Data_Manipulation file, Pandas library is used. following are the steps in Data_Manipulation file:
 - Create a List
 - Change the type of data in the list
 - Slice the list